-7. Parents applying for a Federal Direct Plus loan must complete a credit application at www.studentloans.gov after finishing the credit application you must also complete the Master Promissory Note, if they have not already done so, on the same website.
+7. Parents applying for a Federal Direct Plus loan must complete the application at www.studentloans.gov The parent must also complete the Master Promissory Note, if they have not already done so, on the same website.

 What to Expect Next:

 - Portions of tuition, fees, and room and board covered by qualified forms of financial aid are used as credit towards tuition.
 However, you must pay the difference between financial aid and your bill by the appropriate deadline to avoid late fees and canceled classes.